telecombcn-dl/2017-dlsl/index.md

 If your company or organization is interested in sponsoring this course, please contact [Professor Antonio Bonafonte](antonio.bonafonte@upc.edu).

+## Our Computer Vision Seminar

+If you liked this seminar, you may want to check the [Deep Learning for Computer Vision](http://imatge-upc.github.io/telecombcn-2016-dlcv/) seminar we organised in 2016 on computer vision, as well as enrol in the [new one](https://telecombcn-dl.github.io/2017-dlcv/) we are organizing in 2017.

 ## Related courses

 * Richard Socher, ["CS224d: Deep Learning for Natural Language Processing"](http://cs224d.stanford.edu/).
 Stanford University 2016.